MaksimYurau/Personal-Blog/README.md

 1. Go to Database -> "+" -> Data Source -> PostgreSQL -> and substitute your values in user and password.
 2. Go to application.properties and substitute your values in spring.datasource.username = ?, spring.datasource.password = ?, spring.mail.username = ?, spring.mail.password = ?.
 3. Go to ContactController.java and substitute your values in msg.setTo("?").

+## Launching project:

+Go to BlogApplication.java and Run "BlogApplication" OR Go to Terminal -> cd target -> java -jar -blog.0.0.1-SNAPSHOT.jar.